dherault/serverless-offline/upcoming_README.md

 ### Credits and inspiration

-This plugin is a fork of [Nopik](https://github.com/Nopik/)'s [Serverless-serve](https://github.com/Nopik/serverless-serve), the main differences are:
+This plugin was initially a fork of [Nopik](https://github.com/Nopik/)'s [Serverless-serve](https://github.com/Nopik/serverless-serve).

-- *Offline* supports Velocity templates.
-- *Offline* takes into account your λ's timeouts.
-- *Offline* puts a stronger focus on error handling by displaying stack traces and mimicking APIG's errors.
-- *Offline* has an open-source license.
-- Under the hood, *Serve* uses Express, *Offline* uses Hapi.

 ### Roadmap

-- Reduce initial loading time
-- v2.0.0 when Serverless 0.5 is out
+Feel free to discuss or submit any improvment you think about, listed or not.
-- Support for Python and Java runtimes
+- Support other runtimes
 - Test suite

 ### Contributing

 Yes, thanks a lot!
+There is no test suite or linting for this project.
+I try to follow [Airbnb's JavaScript Style Guide](https://github.com/airbnb/javascript).

 ### License